davidmerrick/davidmerrick.me/README.md

 Make SURE to update the cloudfront distribution id in the Github workflows.

+### Manually approve the certificates

+The certificates require manual approval in the AWS console via creating Route53 records to validate the domain ownership.

 # Gotchas
 - You need to manually create the S3 bucket which is annoying.
 - Lambda@Edge doesn't allow env vars, so we've got to hardcode the domain name.